RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-argo-cd/README.md

     ```
     ARGOCD_AUTH_TOKEN="argocd.token=<auth-token>"
     ```
-## Support for multiple ArgoCD instances
+## Support for multiple ArgoCD instances - Option 1

 If you want to create multiple components that fetch data from different argoCD instances, you have to add a proxy config for each instance: